airwallex/airwallex-payment-demo/docs/redirect.md

 \* _An example of a Redirect element._

+## How it works

+_Note: Redirect element currently only works with Alipay HK and Alipay China._

+For the redirect element to work properly, the merchant must enable the payment methods they wish to redirect their customers to.
+For example, if the merchant accepts Alipay HK as a payment method, then the checkout button will redirect customers to an Alipay HK checkout page.
+After the payment, whether successful or not, customers will be redirected back to the merchant site.

+## Returning to Merchant Site

+In order for the redirect element to return to the merchant site following external payment processing, merchants **MUST** provide a `return_url` when creating the [PaymentIntent](https://www.airwallex.com/docs/api#/Payment_Acceptance/Payment_Intents/Intro).

 ## Guide

 The following Steps demonstrates the best practices to integrating with our payment platform.
 Code is in Javascript.